 To assemble the cake,

 Place a dollop of whipped cream on the plate where you will assemble the cake.
-Place a meringue disk cover it with half of the jam.
+Place a meringue disk and cover it with half of the jam.

 To serve, move to the refrigerator about 2 hours before serving time.